Mathematics Framework FAQsInformation and frequently asked questions about the draft Mathematics Framework.

 Curriculum frameworks offer guidance for implementing content standards.
 Frameworks describe the curriculum and instruction necessary to help students achieve proficiency, and they specify the design of instructional materials and professional development.
 Further, they provide guidelines and selected research-based approaches for implementing instruction to ensure optimal benefits for all students.
 Additional information is available on the Curriculum Frameworks and Instructional Materials web page.

-The research cited and discussed in the draft California Mathematics Framework for California Public Schools: Kindergarten Through Grade Twelve (Mathematics Framework) will help local educators as they work to diversify options and improve math outcomes for all students, including those who excel and those who struggle to successfully access math content and skills.
+The 2023 California Mathematics Framework for California Public Schools: Kindergarten Through Grade Twelve (Mathematics Framework) will help local educators as they work to diversify options and improve math outcomes for all students, including those who excel and those who struggle to successfully access math content and skills.

 Why is the Mathematics Framework being revised?